-The rewards points scheme available with this card is both flexible and gratifying.
-For starters, you can choose between earning American Express Membership Rewards points or Qantas Frequent Flyer points (converted at the rate 1.00 Amex points = 0.75 QFF points).
+The Membership Rewards points scheme available with this card is both flexible and gratifying.
+For starters, you can choose between earning American Express Membership Rewards points or Qantas Frequent Flyer points (converted at the rate of 1.0 Amex points = 0.5 QFF points).
 You can even switch between the two rewards schemes up to once a year if it suits you to do so.

 There’s a tiered points earning system which, not surprisingly, encourages you to shop at David Jones, but also rewards you even more for shopping at major supermarkets and petrol stations.
 Here are the details for Amex Membership Rewards points: